 The Economics and Psychology master program is a joint initiative of the University Paris 1 Panthéon-Sorbonne and the University Paris Descartes.
 Research-oriented training in the master is supported by the Paris School of Economics.

-It combines teachings at the graduate level to economics and psychology students in the fields of economic psychology and behavioral economics.
-Please refer to the corresponding categories for detailled information about the overall curriculum, as well as the M1 and the M2 years.
-A compact presentation of the master is available from the universities open days.
+It combines teaching at the graduate level to economics and psychology students in the fields of economic psychology and behavioral economics.
+Please refer to the corresponding categories for detailled information about the overall curriculum, as well as the those for the M1 and the M2 years.
+A compact presentation of the master is available from the universities' open days.

 Current students can find information about schedules, classes, etc. by clicking on the corresponding categories in the Menu on the right.